timstr/OFC/README.md

-# OFC
+# OFC - Observables and Functional Components

-A simple and extensible C++ GUI framework built on top of SFML
+A cross-platform C++ GUI framework built on top of SFML

 TODO: add documentation